Michael59-hub/tochi-voice-gateway/README.md

 - Audio signature validation, a 5 MB upload limit, and a 60-second claimed-duration limit
 - Per-installation and global concurrency limits, daily quota limits, and an in-memory emergency disable switch
 - Idempotency-key reservation and request-status polling
-- Pluggable mock and Sahara transcription providers
+- Pluggable mock and Sahara transcription providers, including multipart requests to Intron's synchronous upload API
 - PostgreSQL persistence through Prisma

 The current implementation is intentionally single-process in a few places: concurrency counters, the voice disable switch, and provider selection are held in application memory.
-Audio request results are not cached, and the Sahara adapter's response shape is provisional until its onboarding contract is verified.
+Audio request results are not cached.

 ## Requirements